hmussana/devsecops-playground/README.md

 # devsecops-playground
-DevSecOps playground for testing various tools
+DevSecOps playground for hosting vulnerable stuff and playing around with various tools